 To determine the proposed assessment for an individual parcel, the amount of Levee Benefit Units (LBU) for the parcel is calculated and multiplied by the assessment rate per LBU.
-The proposed assessment rate per LBU is equal to the required annual budget divided by the total quantity of LBU's (Table 14).
+The proposed assessment rate per LBU is equal to the required annual budget divided by the total quantity of LBU's as shown on Table 14.
 All factors required to calculate each Parcel's LBU have been described above and can found in the provided tables and appendices.
-The proposed assessment rate per LBU is \$0.001640 / LBU.
+The proposed assessment rate per LBU is \$0.001415 / LBU.